-Compliance with all approvals, plans and procedures will be the responsibility of all personnel (staff and contractors) employed on or in association with Clean TeQ and the Project.
+Compliance with all approvals, plans and procedures is the responsibility of all personnel (staff and contractors) employed on or in association with Clean TeQ and the Project.

-The Clean TeQ Environmental and Approvals Lead will undertake regular inspections and internal audits, and initiate directions identifying any remediation/rectification work required, and areas of actual or potential non-compliance.
+The Clean TeQ Environmental Superintendent will undertake regular inspections and internal audits, and initiate directions identifying any remediation/rectification work required, and areas of actual or potential non-compliance.

 As described in Section 8.1, Clean TeQ will report incidents in accordance with Condition 8, Schedule 5 of Development Consent DA 374-11-00 and in accordance with the protocol for industry notification of pollution incidents under Part 5.7 of the POEO Act.
-Clean TeQ will notify the Secretary and any other relevant agencies, in accordance with a Pollution Incidence Response Management Plan (required under an EPL), immediately after it becomes aware of the incident which causes or threatens to cause material harm to the environment.
+Clean TeQ will notify the Secretary and any other relevant agencies including the relevant Councils immediately after it becomes aware of the incident which causes or threatens to cause material harm to the environment.
 Within seven days of the date of the incident, Clean TeQ will provide the Secretary and any other relevant agencies with a detailed report on the incident and such further reports as may be requested.